DFEC-R2D2/r2d2/readme.md

     1. [objective] Record audio for speech-to-text processing
     1. Capture video for on-board processing as needed and streaming (mjpeg) to any standards compliant browser
     1. [objective] Measure leg wheel rotations and process data to determine distance travelled (odometry)
-    1. [objective] R2 shall sense stairs and drop-offs (or absence of floor) 360 degress around it along the floor plane
+    1. [objective] R2 shall sense stairs and drop-offs (or absence of floor) 360 degrees around it along the floor plane
     1. [objective] R2 shall sense obstacles 360 degrees around it along the floor plane
     1. TBD